Onslow Iron project

 The supply chain begins with drill and blast activities, before ore is crushed by our NextGen modular crushing plants and stacked into stockpiles.

-A dedicated truck loadout facility sets our haulage operation in motion, which road trains making the 150km journey from Ken’s Bore to the Port of Ashburton on our dedicated and private haul road.
+A dedicated truck load out facility sets our haulage operation in motion, with road trains making the 150km journey from Ken’s Bore to the Port of Ashburton on our private haul road.

 Upon arrival at the Port of Ashburton, ore is tipped in our 220,000-tonne capacity storage shed, before being reclaimed onto an enclosed conveyor belt and loaded into transhippers, which transport the ore 40km offshore to awaiting vessels.